 - Consider long-term professional goals and how a particular program can help you achieve them.
 Look at academic and experiential offerings.
 Talk to education abroad alumni.
 Remember that your program is more than a chance to see the world.
 In the “Available Programs” section of this page, you will find different program categories, each with their own features.

-Meet with Office of Education Abroad & Exchanges staff
+Meet with the Office of Global Engagement – Education Abroad staff

 Meet with key offices on campus

 - Talking to your academic advisor(s) early is key.
 These experts can tell you about programs which have worked well for students of the same/similar majors, which courses can absolutely not be taken abroad (often senior capstones!), and what electives or subject-specific courses you need during any given term.
 We cannot stress enough the importance of letting your advisor know even now that you’re considering going abroad so that they can best support your international goal within the larger picture of earning your degree.

 - Discuss with a financial aid advisor what steps are needed to ensure the maximum funding resources for your education abroad program.
 What are the financial aid deadlines for the term you will be abroad?
 What are your minimum/maximum enrollment limits?
 Do you need to update your expected family contribution (EFC) or cost of attendance (COA)?
 What documentation is needed to show continued satisfactory academic progress (SAP)?
 For more information on finances, visit our Funding page.

 - Other faculty and staff on campus can also be key supporters as you prepare to go abroad.
 For example, the Career Center and faculty in your field can provide guidance on what kinds of experiences and skills would strengthen job or grad school applications.
 Other offices students often connect with are: Veteran Services, Honors College, Disability Access Center, and any other office you already work with at PNW.